inbo/tutorials/content/tutorials/qgis_forms/index.md

 </figcaption>
 </figure>

+QGIS offers a feature to load `.ui` files which store forms for re-use.
+However, this leaves the problem of changing dependencies and non-continuous integration.
+Therefore, in this tutorial, we will follow a different path to scale our user interface.

 # Generalization

 Acknowledged: we constructed a very simple, but already fully layered chocolate cake.
-(And you might have the feeling by now that I keep promising too much cake.)
+(Tasty, but you might have the feeling by now that I keep promising too much cake.)
 So, how about if I tell you that, instead of a single cake, you can create an entire bakery?

 Because, after all, this is Python!